Raindrop Trace

 When a point is provided to the raindrop trace process:

-1. Elevation data is sampled around the input coordinate.
+1. The algorithm samples elevation data around the input coordinate.

 2. The algorithm follows the direction of steepest descent downstream.